 The shareable file

 Once you have a finished file you can export it in a different file format which is easily shareable.
 But there is another thing to consider before you do so.
-Will you use this file for web or print?
+Will you use this file online or for print?
 Files you save for web are usually raster files and the colors are in RGB mode.
-Files you save for print are vector files which need to be in CMYK mode.
+Files you save for print are vector files that need to be in CMYK mode.
 Raster or pixel files are mostly images or photos while vector files use only lines and graphs.
 The advantage of vector files is, they are endless scalable without losing quality.
 For more explanation, read this post: Most used design terms explained

 This doesn’t mean, you can’t print raster files or vice versa.

 Following now are the most common file formats divided into print and web.
 Each has advantages or disadvantages listed below.
 If you are still unsure what format you should use, you can always ask or look up what is required.
 Print shops often have guidelines on their website and social media channels also give you information about what file formats they accept.
 If you need to resize your images, check out this tutorial.